measurement-factory/EggTimer/README.md

 ## Commit message

-The staging commit message and, hence, the target branch commit is formed by concatenating the PR title (with an appended PR number), and empty line, and the PR description.
+The staging commit message and, hence, the target branch commit is formed by concatenating the PR title (with an appended PR number), an empty line and the PR description.

 Neither the title nor the description are currently processed to convert GitHub markdown to plain text.
 However, both texts must conform to the 72 characters/line limit.
-PRs violating this limit are labeled `M-failed-description` and are not merged.
+The automatically added ` #(NNN)` title suffix further reduces the maximum PR title length to ~65 characters.
+PRs violating these limits are labeled `M-failed-description` and are not merged.

 ## Voting and PR approvals